dbrgn/svg2polylines/README.md

 The `--release` parameter is important, otherwise it's going to be very slow.

-Use the mouse to drag the image and the `Esc` key to close the window.
+Use the mouse to drag / zoom the image and the `Esc` key to close the window.

 ## Usage: Rust